hapostgres/pg_auto_failover/docs/citus.rst

 Citus Secondaries and read-replica
 ----------------------------------

-Starting with pg_auto_failover 1.5, it is possible to setup Citus read-only replica.
+It is possible to setup Citus read-only replicas.
 This Citus feature allows using a set of dedicated nodes (both coordinator and workers) to serve read-only traffic, such as reporting, analytics, or other parts of your workload that are read-only.